4 Free Ways to Promote Your Markets, Shows or Festivals

 You can use your flyers as bag stuffer, mailers, or just hand them to everybody that comes into your booth.
 You could also include a special deal on the handout… “Bring this flyer for 10% off Your Next Purchase”.

 Want an easy way to design your own flyer?
 Check out Canva.
-It’s an awesome, FREE (you know how much I like free!) website that helps you create any type of document like this.
+It’s an awesome, FREE website that helps you create any type of document like this.
 It’s easy to use and it has lots of pictures and fonts available for your designs.

 3. Email & Newsletters

 One of the most important things you can do to coddle existing customer relationships is to keep in touch.
 As we stated in a previous blog, 3 Flea Market Customer Service Tips You Should Use When Selling at Flea Markets…